- On This Page

 - Information for Departmental IT Staff

-U Drive, a central file storage for users, provides students, faculty and staff with a place to store files that can be accessed from anywhere, on- and off-campus.
+U Drive is a central file storage for users that provides students, faculty and staff with a place to store files that can be accessed from anywhere, on- and off-campus.

 Note: This service is not appropriate for storing regulatory-protected data, or sensitive information that may be subject to compliance regulations.
 See Information Security and Privacy Laws and Regulations for more information.